 Upcountry and North Shore

-Upcountry Farmers Market (Pukalani)- A pop-up market in Upcountry that is the most well-known farmers market on Maui and THE place to be on Saturdays for the community.
+Upcountry Farmers Market (Pukalani): This weekly pop-up market is Maui’s most well known market.
+It’s THE place to be on Saturday mornings.
 Set in a large empty parking lot with views of the entire island below, this market began 40 years ago and has changed locations a few times, finally settling into its current location in 2010.
 Here you’ll find the largest array of local farms selling their organic produce, and many local crafts and businesses selling things like macadamia nut snacks, fresh-caught fish, tropical flowers and plants, Maui grown coffee, lilikoi butters, and many raw and vegan products.
-A top favorite is the vegan miso ramen, amongst many other food purveyors and trucks.
+It’s also a great place to eat, with offerings you can’t find anywhere else.
+(The mochiko cones, empanadas, and arepas are all favorites.)
 Find other things to do Upcountry after going to this market.

 - When: Saturdays from 7am-11am